swiftgist/gamedeps/README.md

 ## Wiki

-See [Wiki](https://github.com/swiftgist/gamedeps/wiki) for more information.
+See the [Wiki](https://github.com/swiftgist/gamedeps/wiki) for more information.